deviate-dv8/gpt-teer/README.md

 Chatbots: This project can be used for simple application like chatbots

-Synthetic Data Generation: This project is currently used in generating basic conversation data for thesis "Enhancing Language Model Efficiency through Sequence-Level Knowledge Distillation with Sparse Transformers"
+Synthetic Data Generation: This project is currently used in generating basic conversation data for thesis "Enhancing Language Model Efficiency through Sequence-Level Knowledge Distillation with Sparse Transformers" by Ronald John Atanoso and Dan Victor Lofranco